 Recommendation: China should narrowly limit the scope of CII to networks involved in operations critical to national security, fully open technical committees responsible for developing security standards to participation by non-Chinese entities, and eliminate language that discriminates against foreign firms.

 Restrictions on Cross-border Data Flows

-China has aggressively expanded its restriction on crossborder data flows over the last year including through the promulgation of the following laws, rules, and standards.
-These include but are not limited to:
+China has aggressively expanded its restriction on crossborder data flows over the last few years including through the promulgation of a series of laws, rules, and standards.